divyanz-code/car-price-tracker/README.md

-# 🚗 CodeCar Price Tracker
+# 🚗 Car Price Tracker

 A car price tracking web application built with Python Flask that monitors vehicle prices across multiple platforms and alerts users when prices drop or match their target budget.